How Do I Pay Myself From My LLC? │ Single & Multi-Member Guide

 Multi-Member LLC Taxed as a Corporation

-Multi-member LLCs can also choose to be taxed as an S or C corporation.
+Multi-member LLCs can also elect to be taxed as an S or C corporation — and the tradeoffs are worth understanding before you choose.

 Paying Yourself through a C Corporation (Elected Status)